t0dorakis/react-agent-chat/README.md

 ![Screenshot 2023-04-20 at 21 17 05](https://user-images.githubusercontent.com/20679513/233469744-b88e22e8-73e8-42f4-af69-489dfd181997.png)

-A simple frontend chat module to be used with custom chatbot agents.
+A simple vanilla-react frontend chat module to be used with custom chatbot agents.

 ### Installation